-- EDUCATOR PORTAL USER GUIDE: Complete the First Contact Survey section. - A complete list of First Contact Survey questions: Appendix in this manual (see page 129). - Completing the First Contact Survey and PNP Profile helplet video: A 13-minute demonstration on how to complete the First Contact Survey and the PNP Profile.
-It is available on the Educator Resource Videos for Year-End Model States page of your state's DLM website.
+- EDUCATOR PORTAL USER GUIDE: Complete the First Contact Survey section. - A complete list of First Contact Survey questions: Appendix B of this manual (see page 149). - Completing the First Contact Survey and PNP Profile helplet video: A 10-minute demonstration on how to complete the First Contact Survey and the PNP Profile.
+The video is available on your state's DLM website.
+Select Educator Resource Videos for Year-End Model States.
+This video along with several other short videos is available on the Educator Resource Videos for Year-End Model States page of your state's DLM website.